Higher associativity of Moore spectra: Proof of the

-The first step towards proving Main~Theorem~\ref{main:est1}, is to obtain the Moore spectrum $M_p(i)$ as a Thom spectrum.
-We begin by describing a general construction of Thom spectra as described in \cite{ABGHR}.
-This is a nontechnical sketch that presents only the gist of the construction and avoids some of the hard technical work of \cite{ABGHR}.
+The goal of this section is to obtain the Moore spectrum $\M{p}{i}$ as a Thom spectrum associated to a $p$-adic spherical bundle.
+We begin with a nontechnical description of a general construction of Thom spectra following \cite{ABGHR}, avoiding the hard technical work of \cite{ABGHR} and presenting only the gist.

-At this point we need the zeroth space functor, which always represents the underlying infinite loop space for this category of spectra, as the right adjoint to $\sph[ \ \ ]$.
-Therefore, we diverge from $\Top$ and work in the category of $\ast$-modules $\TTop$ instead (see Warning~\ref{warn:noloop}).
-The category $(\TTop, *, \times_{\mathcal{L}})$ is a closed symmetric monoidal category that enjoys a pair of functors

-which are a part of Quillen equivalence between these two categories.
-The \cite{EKMM} category of $S$-module admits a loop-suspension adjunction

-A detailed exposition can be found in \cite[Section~$3.1$]{ABGHR}. \begin{rem} The functor $\Omega^\infty: \Sp \to \TTop$ is weakly equivalent but not known to be isomorphic to the infinite loop space functor of \cite{LMS} when applied to the underlying Lewis-May-Steinberger spectrum (see \cite{Li}).
-In \cite{ABGHR}, the authors denote the loop-suspension adjunction of Equation~\ref{eqn:spectraadj} using the symbols
+To begin with, we would like to point out that the right adjoint of the $\sph[ \ ]: \Top \to \Sp$ is not the `zeroth space' functor as one would expect because of our choice of $\Sp$.
+However, if the category $(\Top,\ast, \times)$ is replaced with the category of $\ast$-modules $(\TTop, *, \times_{\mathcal{L}})$ (which is Quillen equivalent to $\Top$), then the right adjoint is naturally weakly equivalent to the zeroth space functor.
+The \cite{EKMM} category of $\sph$-module admits a loop-suspension adjunction